Maine

 A. Sealing of Class E and certain marijuana convictions

 Since 2015 Maine has gradually expanded the category of convictions eligible for sealing, and relaxed applicable procedural requirements.
 In 2024, Maine authorized sealing for all Class E crimes (less serious misdemeanors) except for sexual assault convictions, removing an age limitation in prior law, and also authorized sealing of Class D and E marijuana convictions obtained prior to legalization in 2017.
 See Me.
-Rev. Stat.
-Ann. tit.
+Stat. tit.
 15, § 2261, enacted by HP1435.6.
 Applicable procedures provide that at least one year must have passed since the terms of the sentence were satisfied, and a person must not have been convicted of any crime involving sexual assault.
 Me.
-Rev. Stat.
-Ann. tit.
+Stat. tit.
 15, § 2262.
 A four-year eligibility waiting period was reduced in 2023, and eligibility restrictions eliminated that required 1) no other convictions in the state and 2) no charges dismissed pursuant to a deferred disposition agreement since the sentence was satisfied.)
 The court in which the conviction was obtained must hold a hearing, § 2264(5), and if the person commits another crime the record must be unsealed. § 2264(7).
 Agencies that still have access to a sealed record include, in addition to law enforcement and victims, motor vehicle departments, licensing agencies, financial services agencies and financial institutions. § 2265.

 B. Deferred adjudication